zwcloud/ImGui/ReadMe.md

     Press <kbd>Esc</kbd> or click the close button of the window.

-### For Android
+### Android

-(outdated and to be updated)

 1. Copy [Android Templates project](https://github.com/zwcloud/ImGui/tree/master/templates/AndroidTemplate).
-The referenced Demo can be removed if you don't need that.
+Referenced shared project Demo can be removed if not needed.
 2. Add your GUI code in `MainForm.OnGUI`.
 3. Build and deploy it to your Android device.

+## Documentation

 For now, please refer to [the shared project __Demo__](https://github.com/zwcloud/ImGui/tree/master/templates/Demo) for how to use Hello ImGui.

-## Target

-A Real Universal GUI Framework.

 ## Dependency

-* [ImageSharp](https://github.com/SixLabors/ImageSharp): A cross-platform library for the processing of image files; written in C#.
-It provides image loading functions for ImGui.
 * [Xamarin.Android](https://github.com/xamarin/xamarin-android): Xamarin.Android provides open-source bindings of the Android SDK for use with .NET managed languages such as C#.
 It mainly provides C# runtime for ImGui.

 ## Credits

-DroidSans.ttf, Droid Sans is a humanist sans serif typeface designed by Steve Matteson [licensed under Apache 2](https://github.com/google/fonts/blob/master/apache/droidsans/LICENSE.txt).

 *ImGui doesn't depend on following projects, some code used by ImGui are taken from them.*

+* [BigGustave](https://github.com/EliotJones/BigGustave): Open, read and create PNG images in fully managed C#.
 * [Typography](https://github.com/LayoutFarm/Typography): C# Font Reader (TrueType / OpenType / OpenFont) , Glyphs Layout and Rendering
 * [OpenTK](https://github.com/opentk/opentk): low-level C# wrapper for OpenGL
 * [CSharpGL](https://github.com/bitzhuwei/CSharpGL): Object Oriented OpenGL in C#

+Droid Sans and Terminus TTF fount, see [fonts/ReadMe](https://github.com/zwcloud/ImGui/blob/master/src/ImGui/assets/fonts/ReadMe.md).

 ## License